 - 1/4 teaspoon cinnamon

-Preheat the oven to 400 degrees F. Cut each peach in half, twisting to remove the pit.
-Use a paring knife to peel the peach halves, then cut into slices and place in a medium saucepan.
+- Preheat the oven to 375 degrees F. Cut each peach in half, twisting to remove the pit.
+No need to peel the peaches unless you want to.
+Cut into slices and place in a 12-inch oven-safe skillet if you have one, or a medium saucepan.

-Add sugar, cornstarch, cinnamon, and lemon juice to the saucepan with the peaches and heat over medium heat, stirring frequently, until mixture boils, about 5 minutes.
-Once it comes to a boil, keep it there and stir for 1 minute until it is thickened.
-Pour mixture into an ungreased small casserole pan (I used a 1.5 quart Corningware).
+- Add sugar, cornstarch, cinnamon, and lemon juice to the skillet or saucepan with the peaches and heat over medium heat, stirring frequently, until mixture comes to a gentle boil, about 5 minutes.
+Once it comes to a boil, keep it there and stir for 1 minute until it is thickened and syrupy.
+If not using a skillet, pour mixture into an ungreased 2 quart casserole pan.

-Drop dough by even spoonfuls onto the hot peach mixture.
-Sprinkle remaining 1 tablespoon sugar over the dough.
+- Drop dough by even spoonfuls onto the hot peach mixture.
+Brush the tops of dough with the melted butter, then sprinkle remaining 1 tablespoon sugar over the dough.

-Bake 25-30 minutes, until topping is golden brown and filling is bubbling.
-Serve cobbler warm with vanilla ice cream!
+- Bake 25-30 minutes, until topping is golden brown and filling is bubbling.
+Serve cobbler warm with ice cream!

 Like this recipe?
 Sign up for my email list to receive my recipes straight to your inbox every time I post!

 I honestly can’t get enough.